 Marijuana is regulated under the Georgia Controlled Substances Act.
-While numerous other drugs are considered a scheduled substance, marijuana is not.
 O.C.G.A. §16-13-1(a)(1) states that the term controlled substance shall include marijuana.
 Being charged with possession of marijuana is not merely a slap on the wrist; it can have grave consequences including consequences to your Georgia Drivers License.
 That is why it is vital to have an understanding and knowledgeable Attorney to help you with your case.
 The Office of Lawson and Berry and their team of Georgia Possession of Marijuana Attorneys will fight for you and try to help you avoid a criminal conviction.
 Do not wait to call; schedule a free consultation today.

 The crime of possession of marijuana is a separate and distinct offense from the sale of marijuana.
 When dealing with drug-related offenses, the State must prove that you possessed the drug.
 There are two types of possession: actual and constructive.
 Actual possession occurs when the marijuana is found on your person like in your pocket or your purse.
 Constructive possession most commonly happens when the drugs are found in your home, vehicle, or at your business.
 The law assumes that you exercise dominion or control over these areas and that you are presumed owner/possessor of whatever is found in those areas.